a2aaron/rift_rust/spec_notes.md

     - How does this interact with the holdtime?
 If the holdtime expires, should we send the offer with an UNDEFINED_LEVEL?
 Or should we continue to send the offer with the level that the LIE packet contained?
     - When, precisely, does an offer expire?

+- What is the purpose of the LIE events `HALChanged` and `HALSChanged`?
+Specifically: Why are these events _in the LIE FSM_ if they do not appear to affect the LIE FSM's behavior, and are exclusively sent by the ZTP FSM?
+The `HATChanged` event _does_ appear to have an effect, since leaf level nodes are not allowed to form more than one neighbor to HAT nodes.
+It seems like HAL and HALS should become concepts that only the ZTP FSM cares about.

 # Rift Python
 - two_by_two_by_two_ztp.yaml has `level: superspine`.
 However, this does not appear to be a real named level value, and attempting to get rift-python to parse the file results in an error.